altunixon/wips/lns/altina_ln/ASP-143-Post_3_of_5.md

 If they could relay the enemy’s position to the naval fleet, they could use the naval bombardment to turn the tide of battle.<br/>
 At this moment, a loud explosion came from the fort.<br/>
 "What is it this time?!"<br/>
-A soldier pointed to the gate:
+A soldier pointed to the gate:<br/>
 "I-It’s cannon fire!
 It destroyed the gate!"<br/>
 The guard captain felt his legs giving out.<br/>
 The Belgaria cannons fell silent.<br/>
-Which meant—
+Which meant—<br/>
 Cavalry in dark armour charged into the fort.<br/>
 "Hah!
 Those who want to die, come out and face me!"<br/>
-Going back to the time when an explosion occurred in the ocean— Freij stood in the fort commander’s balcony.<br/>
+Going back to the time when an explosion occurred in the ocean—<br/>
+Freij stood in the fort commander’s balcony.<br/>
 The balcony that had an excellent view of the beautiful fort and the deep blue sea was now engulfed in an unpleasant darkness.<br/>
 He could see the fire spreading in the sea.<br/>
-Was it an enemy fleet?
+Was it an enemy fleet?<br/>
 But he couldn’t hear the sound of warships firing at each other.<br/>
 "What’s happening?"<br/>
 He felt someone tap his back.<br/>